-By: JV Manglicmot
+By JV Manglicmot

 Last December 1 and 2, I, along with other staff members of Foundation for Media Alternatives (FMA) attended the FreeXP.con in the Hive Hotel in Quezon CIty.
-The FreeXP.con is a conference organized by HRonline to address the threats against freedom of expression which human rights defenders (HRDs) face.
+The FreeXP.con is a conference organized by HRonline to address the threats against freedom of expression that human rights defenders (HRDs) face.

-Toxic, in an inexplicable sense that mere presence over social media drains the life and sanity out of its readers.
+Toxic, in an inexplicable sense that mere presence in social media drains the life and sanity out of its readers.
 However, the arguable toxicity of social media is only a fraction of the overall threats HRDs face.
-The online realm has began to act as a platform for online abuse, trolling, and hate speech geared specifically towards the HRDs.
-One can even say, that in the prevailing social media, HRDs and human rights, in general, are vilified.
+The online realm has begun to act as a platform for online abuse, trolling, and hate speech geared specifically towards the HRDs.
+One can even say, that in social media, HRDs and human rights, in general, are vilified.

-One can argue that freedom of speech is at play given the tumultuous display in social media, however, I learned that many, especially HRDs, are silenced by the noise.
+One can argue that freedom of speech is not at risk given its tumultuous display in social media.
+However, I learned that many, especially HRDs, are silenced by the noise.
 Trolls often resort to online harassment.
 Some even lead to doxxing as with the case of Jover Laurio of Pinoy Ako Blog.

 What can we do against these threats?

 The conference had two workshops.
 The first one employed a SWOT analysis (strengths, weaknesses, opportunities, and threats) for the HRDs.
 It is during that workshop that I learned where HRDs stand at the moment.
 As mentioned earlier, many threats against HRDs and their freedom of expression exist.
 However, I was able to understand that there are many opportunities and strengths as well.

 The fact that we, as HRDs, were able to meet, learn, plan, and discuss is a strength.
 The fact also that HRDs’ online presence translates well with offline makes the HRDs’ fight more solid and well-rounded.